javiersan18/Fake-Data-Generator/README.md

+# Fake Data Generator
-# Fake Apache Log Generator (File) and Fake Data Generator for Kafka
+## Apache Log Generator (Files)
+## Fake Data Generator for Kafka / SQL

-This script generates finite or infinite fake apache logs or fake Bank and Credit Card information to send to Kafka.
+This script generates finite or infinite fake apache logs or fake Bank and Credit Card information (in this initial release) to send to Kafka or to insert in SQL tables (MySQL or PostgreSQL).
 Its useful for generating fake data to test Big Data tools like Apache Flume, Apache Kafka, Apache Spark-Streaming and connecting all of them together.

+It is easily extendible (both Data Generators and Outputs).
+Next versions will implement:
+  - NoSQL output as MongoDB or DynamoDB.
+  - Standard linux output.
+  - Elegible type of fake data (Credit Cards, Purchase Transactions, Location data, etc.)

-It is inspired (fork) by the work of [Fake-Apache-Log-Generator](https://github.com/kiritbasu/Fake-Apache-Log-Generator) and utilizes the [Faker](https://github.com/joke2k/faker/) library to generate realistic data.
+It is inspired (forked) by the work of [Fake-Apache-Log-Generator](https://github.com/kiritbasu/Fake-Apache-Log-Generator) and utilizes the [Faker](https://github.com/joke2k/faker/) library to generate realistic data.
+Feel free to fork it or contribute it in any way.

 ***